nuxt/components/README.md

 > ℹ Components are automatically lazy imported, which means they will be lazy loaded.
 > If you need to not lazy load one of them, simply import it in the standard way, the lazy one will be ignored.

-> ℹ `components` directory is watched, so it even work with reloading (adding or removing a component) !
+> ℹ `components` directory is watched, so it even works with reloading (adding or removing a component) !

 See [live demo](https://codesandbox.io/s/nuxtjs-components-ujtoq).